awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager.md

 Stream manager is designed to work in environments with intermittent or limited connectivity\.
 You can define bandwidth use, timeout behavior, and how stream data is handled when the core is connected or disconnected\.
 For critical data, you can set priorities to control the order in which streams are exported to the AWS Cloud\.

 You can configure automatic exports to AWS IoT Analytics and Amazon Kinesis Data Streams for further processing and analysis in the AWS Cloud\.
 With AWS IoT Analytics, you can perform advanced analysis on your data to help make business decisions and improve machine learning models\.
 Kinesis Data Streams is commonly used to aggregate high\-volume data and load it into a data warehouse or map\-reduce cluster\.
-For more information, see [What Is AWS IoT Analytics?](https://docs.aws.amazon.com/iotanalytics/latest/userguide/welcome.html) in the *AWS IoT Analytics User Guide* and [What Is Amazon Kinesis Data Streams?](https://docs.aws.amazon.com/streams/latest/dev/what-is-this-service.html) in the *Amazon Kinesis Developer Guide*\.
+For more information, see [What is AWS IoT Analytics?](https://docs.aws.amazon.com/iotanalytics/latest/userguide/welcome.html) in the *AWS IoT Analytics User Guide* and [What is Amazon Kinesis Data Streams?](https://docs.aws.amazon.com/streams/latest/dev/what-is-this-service.html) in the *Amazon Kinesis Developer Guide*\.

-## Stream Management Workflow<a name="stream-manager-workflow"></a>
+## Stream management workflow<a name="stream-manager-workflow"></a>

 Your IoT applications interact with stream manager through the AWS IoT Greengrass Core SDK\.
 In a simple workflow, a user\-defined Lambda function running on the AWS IoT Greengrass core consumes IoT data, such as time\-series temperature and pressure metrics\.
 The Lambda function might filter or compress the data and then call the AWS IoT Greengrass Core SDK to write the data to a stream in stream manager\.
 Stream manager can export the stream to the AWS Cloud automatically, based on the policies defined for the stream\.
 User\-defined Lambda functions can also send data directly to local databases or storage repositories\.